Goodenough College is still accepting applications for the 2020-21 academic year and we are looking forward to welcoming new Members for 2021-22.

 If my course is delayed can I alter my contract length?

-We are offering a variety of booking options for 2020 and 2021 including the flexibility to delay your contract start date to align with your university course dates.
+We are offering a variety of booking options for 2021 including the flexibility to delay your contract start date to align with your university course dates.

-Unlike most halls of residence or private accommodation providers we don’t have fixed term contracts so you can change your departure dates at any time with only 28 days’ notice and, after your initial three months, you can give 28 days’ notice to leave.
+Unlike most halls of residence or private accommodation providers we don’t have fixed term contracts so you can change your arrival and departure dates at any time with only 28 days’ notice and, after your initial three months, you can give 28 days’ notice to leave.